 It was his first attempt at reclaiming all he had lost or rather, had been dubiously taken away from him – his lands, his estates, his relevance, his life.
 No, his life was something they couldn’t take away.
 If they could he would be six feet.
 They did not only wish him dead, he was truly dead in their hearts, just that they preferred to use the word ‘damned’, and they called themselves his family.
 His heart wringed and he squirmed in pain.
 The thoughts of all those lies being true numbed his nerves.
 He’d allow himself get to the peak of its pain and then fall asleep.
 When he wakes up, he’d wake up a new man, free from the lies he’d just witnessed.
 He wasn’t walked out of Mr Nwaka’s office.
 Who could have done such a thing to him?
 Of course such never happened.

 In a week’s time Linda was in his house at Ikeja.
 She had said ‘she’d be in Lagos in a week’s time’ and had kept her word.
 He loved her more for it.
 They had a lot in common, a whole lot.
 She was a lady deprived of forgiveness just like him.
 She had been with CSAC just like him.
 She wanted to get back at them just like him.
 What’s more, she was one of his numerous half-siblings that Chukwu had raised.
-So they got talking and soon were teasing each other and soon they lacked words for each other and just maintained a steady stare in each other’s eyes.
-Her blood had never flowed with such a rush until she met him.
-She could actually feel the movement of blood in her veins and they just seemed to get warmer.
-She reached for his lips and sucked in breath through his mouth, he did the same.
-His hands searched all over her body, getting rid of the silk black gown that stood in his way and soon both were caught in Cupid’s arrow.
-After several minutes of making love, he was sure he had found his wife.
+So they got talking; then began teasing each other; soon they lacked words and just maintained a steady stare in each other’s eyes.
+He was surely going to get fond of her.
+He had indeed found his wife and he wasn’t going to keep it to himself.
 She didn’t think otherwise, but insisted they just remained engaged for now and not rush things, but she moved in with him the next two days.
 They never got married, though she became his companion and did everything a wife should do, including the duties of the other room.
 Their love had grown stronger largely on the basis of revenge.
 They were both fallen fellows seeking to inflict just one blow on CSAC.
 Linda was his perfect sidekick and he liked the fact that she had known his greatness before.
 Her beauty was not the innocent pretty face of Cinderella; it had an air of naughtiness that made one wary of the livid eyes and curves she possessed.
 It was that kind that Helen of Troy had possessed – a lethal weapon in disguise.
 Maybe she had become the love of his life in truth, but she had other commitments.
 He didn’t want all her commitment either.
-He was just learning the ways of men and wasn’t sure what he wanted when he had asked her for marriage.
+He was just learning the ways of men and wasn’t sure what he wanted when he had asked her hand in marriage.
 Even experienced men were worn out by marriage.
 There was this rigidity the union always brought between lovebirds.
 Linda was just perfect.
 He came to appreciate that she refused his proposal and yet moved in to live with him.
 Truly all he wanted was her being close to him and her body crushing against his.
 He was never interested in children or a family or any union whatsoever.

 ‘Honey, the greatest weapon we have is blackmail.
 Get a man in a mess he wants kept secret and he becomes your puppet.’
 She snorted and shoved her thick black hair backwards with the aid of a fine comb ‘Even the mightiest of them’.